 This is how SalesScripter Helps

 As you can see, it is fairly difficult to provide a cold call script template that tells you what to say.
-And this is why SalesScripter is helpful as instead of providing templates, the software walks you through a process that extracts your unique details and then puts those together into cold call scripts for you.
+And this is why SalesScripter is helpful as instead of providing templates, the software walks you through a process that extracts your unique details and then puts those together for you into cold call scripts.